The Alpine Ski World Cup Kicks Off in Sölden in 60 Days

 With a surface covering more than 20 km² and 34.5 km of pistes, Sölden's glacier ski area ranks among the largest in Tirol and all of Austria.
 Located between 2675 and 3250 meters, the scenic mountain ski areas of Rettenbach and Tiefenbachferner are connected by a ski tunnel.

 Eight modern mountain lifts take skiers up the glacier ski mountains.
-The base lift stations at the Rettenbach and Tiefenbach Glaciers can be also easily reached by car or bus via the highest Panoramic Road in the Eastern Alps.
+The base lift stations at the Rettenbach and Tiefenbach Glaciers can also be easily reached by car or bus via the highest Panoramic Road in the Eastern Alps.

 On spectacular bends and steep ascents, you will quickly gain altitude on this connecting toll road (free of charge with a valid ski pass).
 An average gradient of 11% awaits drivers on the 13 km-long route to Rettenbach Glacier.
-If you also want to visit Tiefenbach Glacier you have to cross the mountain through Europe's highest road tunnel (1,8 km), passing also the highest point of the glacier road (2830 m).
+If you also want to visit Tiefenbach Glacier, you have to cross the mountain through Europe's highest road tunnel (1,8 km), passing also the highest point of the glacier road (2830 m).

 Comments